How to Recover from a Binge Eating Disorder: Expert Tips from an Eating Disorder Therapist in Pennsylvania

 3. Keep adding to your coping tool box.

 You’re going to need to continue adding (and using) coping tools to your coping tool box so you have strategies readily available to support you when you’re triggered.
+These coping tools are also known as coping skills, which help you manage triggers and emotional responses as part of your recovery from binge eating disorder.
 Consider what helps soothe and regulate you in moments of distress?
 Practice using these strategies often, so they feel accessible to you in moments that you might use binging as a coping mechanism.
 Binge eating counseling in Pennsylvania can help you expand your coping tool box!

 4. Keep eating adequately and regularly, prioritizing satisfaction.